When many people think of Peru, the first thing that comes to mind is Machu Picchu. It’s without a doubt the most famous tourist destination in Peru.

 PERUVIAN FOOD TOURS

-Needless to say, no one knows Peruvian food better than a local, so what better way to experience the food in Peru than by going on a food tour?
-A food-obsessed guide can take you to the city’s best restaurants, markets, and street food stalls so you get the best and most authentic Peruvian food experience possible.
+Needless to say, no one knows traditional Peruvian food better than a local, so what better way to experience the food in Peru than by going on a guided tour?
+A knowledgeable guide can take you to the city’s best restaurants, markets, and street stalls so you get the best and most authentic Peruvian dining experience possible.